Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - References

-They primarily target the muscles of the upper body, specifically the back, shoulders, arms and core muscles.
+They primarily target the upper body’s muscles, specifically the back, shoulders, arms and core muscles.

 It is a great exercise for those who are looking to build upper body strength, improve posture, and increase muscle mass.